 Just like a regular flame lighter you should never play around with any type of fire starter.
 Both the Tesla Lighter and the Sabre lighter have exposed high voltage elements. if you do touch these you can expect to receive a mild electric shock.

-I defiantly do not recommend using a Plasma Arc lighter on metal cigarette pipes.
+I defiantly do not recommend using a Plasma Arc lighter on anything metal.
 As you will receive an electric shock.